tikv/pd/tools/pd-ctl/README.md

     >> config set enable-cross-table-merge true  // Enable cross table merge.
     ```

 - `key-type` specifies the key encoding type used by the cluster.
 There are some strategics supported: ["table", "raw", "txn"], default: "table".
-When key type is "raw" or "txn", PD will be allowed to merge region cross table.
+When key type is "raw" or "txn", PD will be allowed to merge region cross table, they usually used without TiDB.
+If there is TiDB in cluster, `key-type` must be `table`.

     ```bash
     >> config set key-type raw  // Enable cross table merge.